 Wowza Streaming Cloud offers many of the live-streaming benefits of Wowza Streaming Engine as a fully-managed SaaS/PaaS offering.
 That means you don’t have to be a streaming expert to offer high-quality video content.
 Wowza Streaming Cloud delivers global resources for both stream processing and delivery, accessible by either a UI or live-streaming APIs — so organizations of any size can reliably deliver to audiences of any size, anywhere in the world.

-Choose the solution that’s right for you, and start building tomorrow’s social networking experiences today.
+Choose the solution that’s right for you, and start building tomorrow’s interactive video experiences today.